-If you’re an Independent Software Vendor (ISV) or a Value-Added Reseller (VAR) you should be taking advantage of co-marketing funding from your upstream channel partners.
+If you’re an Independent Software Vendor (ISV) or a Value-Added Reseller (VAR) you should be taking advantage of co-marketing funding through Marketing Development Funding (MDF) programs from your upstream channel partners.
 High performing ISVs and VARs can attract up to 100% funding from Tier 1 product vendors for approved campaigns.
 What you may not realise however, is that even businesses that represent only mid-tier or small revenue or those don’t resell Tier 1 products can still access co-marketing funding via slightly more ad hoc request processes for either full or partial payment for a proposed activity.

 On the face of it, this is a very attractive value proposition and one which you might expect to be widely subscribed amongst ISVs and VARs.
 Surprisingly, this is often not the case.
 Firstly, ISVs and VARs aren’t always aware of the product vendor programs that provide access to funding; this could be because their channel partner lacks capacity in their patch, or simply because the programs are not well promoted by the product vendor.
 Secondly, the terms and conditions under which co-marketing funding is offered often seeks to restrict the beneficiaries to the exclusive promotion of the funding-partner, rather than allowing co-marketing funding to contribute to a own wider, longer-term strategy.

+- Allocate co-marketing funding.
 Having agreed upon the campaign objectives, allocate the agreed funding amount to the achievement of objectives on each horizon.
 The 70: 20:10 rule is a good starting point for splitting the funding allocation: 70% on the achievement of immediate objectives, 20% on operational objectives and 10% on strategic objectives.

-If you are seeking co-marketing funding from a vendor or you are a Channel Manager trying to encourage ISVs and VARs to take advantage of the opportunity to drive awareness of their company and your brand, then get in contact with us at LimeHub.
+If you are seeking co-marketing funding from a vendor or you are a Channel Manager trying to encourage ISVs and VARs to take advantage of the opportunity to drive awareness of their company and your brand, then schedule a meeting with us in Melbourne, Sydney or Brisbane.
 We have expertise on both sides of the coin so we are perfectly placed to help make the most of co-marketing programs.